JakubRichardson/Minesweeper/README.md

 A rendition of the classic Minesweeper game.
 The aim of the game is to clear out the board and not hit any mines in the process.

 The project uses a basic server built in express to access the webpage.
 A server was used as the project contains a JS module and access to it is blocked by the browsers CORS policy.
 This layout layout also makes sense if you wanted to serve this page on other servers.
+Project based on Web Dev Simplified youtube tutorial.

 ## 📝 Table of Contents